New Property Owners 101

 The property tax bill will include a payment stub for September and March.
 The payments cover the entire fiscal year, July 1 through June 30.
 Please note that the two payments are not allocated to a specific time period, each payment is simply half of your total bill.

 It is important to understand that the party whom owned the property on April 1 is responsible for paying the entire tax bill.
 This is why we do not send you a new bill as soon as you purchase your home or other property.
 That said, when properties sell or transfer the buyer and seller usually agree to prorate the taxes in a contract or other agreement.
 How the parties break it down is a private matter.
-The City does not get involved in establishing how much each party owes, but a logical method would be to determine a daily or monthly allocation by dividing the total property tax bill by 365 or 12 respectively, etc.

 3) Assessment date: Another important date to know is the assessment date.
 The assessment date is on April 1 every year.
 This date was established by the Maine Legislature and is law (Title 36 §502).
 The assessment of your property is based on what existed on April 1.
-For example, if you own a home on April 1 and build a garage on April 2 you will only be assessed for the home.
+For example, if you own a home on April 1 and build a garage on April 2 you will only be assessed for the home in the upcoming year.
 The garage will only be added to the assessment the following fiscal year.
 Conversely, if you own a home on April 1 and it is destroyed in a fire on April 2, you will still be assessed for the home as if it is still standing.